muhammad-hamizan/algorithms-comparison/README.md

 5. Open a Pull Request.

 ## Authors and acknowledgment
-This project is developed by [Your Name].
+This project is developed by Ghazy Fadhal Ramadhan, Muhammad Rafie Hamizan.
 Special thanks to the GeeksforGeeks platform for providing the problem statement.

 ## Project status
 The project is actively maintained and open to new ideas and contributions.
 Future updates will focus on adding new features and optimizing the current implementation.